jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 configuration resides in a file called “share-config-custom.xml”.
 The actions-tutorial-share project will have its own share-config-custom.xml that contains Share configuration specific to the custom actions.
 The file resides under:

     $TUTORIAL_HOME/actions-tutorial-share/src/main/resources/META-INF

+You can replace the demo config elements the SDK populated in share-config-custom.xml as instructed in this section.

 The `cm:replaceable` aspect can be added to the list of aspects a user can see by adding some document library configuation to share-config-custom.xml, like this: